IHDE-Alliance/ISTP_metadata/v1.0.0/docs/example_mission_metadata_specifications.md

    It is not required for scalars.
    DATA The concept of a variable that is fixed for all records is supported for cef files.
 Data for these ‘non-record-varying’ variables must be supplied within the header variable metadata segment, and no entry is then allowed in the data records.
 The presence of a parameter ‘DATA’ will be taken to indicate that this is a non-record-varying variable.
 The value(s) associated with this parameter are the data for that variable.
 These are particularly useful for label variables.
 They are comma separated.
 For array data elements will appear in the natural C ordering - last index varies fastest, and data lines for arrays may be continued using ‘\’ as a continuation marker following one of the commas separating the list of values.
    REPRESENTATION i This is a rigorous generalisation of the ISTP FRAME attribute for CAA, and allowed values are enumerated in the Metadata Dictionary, CAA-CDPP-TN0002.
 It is only used for tensor types (vectors and tensors).
 There are as many of these attributes as there are indices i in the tensor.
-A vector takes only REPRESENTATION 1.
+A vector takes only REPRESENTATION_1.
 This should have the same number of entries as the dimension of index i.
 For example, a cartesian pressure tensor takes
-   REPRESENTATION 1 = "x", "y", "z"
+   REPRESENTATION_1 = "x", "y", "z"
-   REPRESENTATION 2 = "x", "y", "z"
+   REPRESENTATION_2 = "x", "y", "z"
    indicating that the components are "Pxx","Pxy","Pxz","Pyx","Pyy","Pyz","Pzx","Pzy","Pzz" A complete tensor in real 3-space will have three components in each index.
 An incomplete tensor may be specified where the dimension of one or more indices are less than three.
 For example a vector measured in the xy-plane will have
-   REPRESENTATION 1 = "x", "y"
+   REPRESENTATION_1 = "x", "y"
    and this in turn implies it may be rotated in the xy-plane but not around any other axis.
-This will often duplicate LABEL i, and is provided distinctly as it identifes TENSOR type data explicitly, and this has science processing connotations - ability to rotate, for example.
+This will often duplicate LABEL i, and is provided distinctly as it identifies TENSOR type data explicitly, and this has science processing connotations - ability to rotate, for example.
    TENSOR ORDER This is the number of indices for a tensor data type.
 Vectors have rank 1.
    SI CONVERSION Required for all data in science units.
 Text string of the form number>SI unit